tiffanyposs/understandingJS/README.md

 * **Synchronous Execution** - One at a time in order
 * **Syntax Parsers** - A program that reads your code and determines what it does and if its grammar/syntax is valid.
 Combs through you code character by character.
 * **Variable Environments** - Where the variables live and how they relate to each other in memory
+* **Whitespace** - Invisible characters that create literal "space" in your written code